nHunter0/nHunter0/README.md

 <!-- About me -->
 <h2>About Me</h2>
 <p>Hi there!
-My name is Nathan, and I'm an undergraduate student at the University of Wollongong pursuing a degree in Computer Science.</p>
+My name is Nathan, and I'm a recent graduate student at the University of Wollongong pursuing a degree in Computer Science.</p>
 <p>As an aspiring software developer, I am always seeking new challenges and opportunities to expand my skills and knowledge.
 I am particularly interested in the areas of data science, web development, and cybersecurity, but I'm always open to exploring new areas of computer science.</p>
 <ul>
   <li>🔭 Currently, I'm working on a project that aims to generate social stories for children with disabilities.</li>